 For questions regarding this draft guidance document contact Subhas Malghan (OSEL) at 301-796-2548, or by e-mail at Subhas.email@example.com; or Sheila Murphey (ODE) at 301-796-6302, or by e-mail at firstname.lastname@example.org.

 Office of Science and Engineering Laboratories

 Infection Control Devices Branch

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1704) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1704 to identify the guidance you are requesting.